John Dowler brings the jangle that's hard to resist

 But two hours of music gives the band a chance to fully shows off their wares, and they have a lot of material.
 Dowler has spent time going through his archives, and part of the band's mission seems to be bringing back to life some of his older gems.

-John Dowler (second from right) and The Vanity Project in th studio seting.
+John Dowler (second from left) and The Vanity Project in th studio seting.

 And that doesn't just mean “Don’t Go To Sydney”.
 Previously unreleased tunes like a stormy decades-old co-write with Chris Langman called "I Blame You" and what maybe John’s theme song "My Face" – a fabulous pop tune dating back to start of the ‘80s (I first heard Everybody’s So Glad play it on Christmas Eve 1981) - turned up on the band's debut album “Splendid Isolation” on Half A Cow a couple of years ago.